Exploring Elgar's 'Enigma' Variations

 Sketches for Elgar’s ‘Enigma’ Variations

-Sketches for the 'Enigma' Variations in Elgar's handwriting.View images from this item (3)
+Elgar’s sketches for the 'Enigma' Variations reveal his initial ideas for the variations and characters portrayed in this work.View images from this item (3)

 The identities of the friends were never much of a mystery, and were not the enigma.
 Elgar did not write ‘Enigma’ on the autograph; it is in ‘Nimrod’s’ hand, and not on the title-page, so perhaps it only applies to the theme.
 However Elgar, assisting with the original programme-note, encouraged speculation by mentioning a ‘dark saying’ that ‘must be left unguessed’, as if he would prefer us not to try to penetrate any possible mystery (a prohibition that has deterred nobody).